 This should be considered a last resort as the fees can really add up.
 Instead, opt for free services through your bank whenever possible.

-Mobile Deposit offered through Bank of Internet USA, allows you cash your checks online directly into your checking or savings account with their app that is available on both the App Store and Google Play.
+Mobile Deposit offered through Axos Bank, allows you cash your checks online directly into your checking or savings account with their app that is available on both the App Store and Google Play.

 Once you download the app, you simply upload both sides of the check into a money market, checking, or savings account.
 The best part?
 This is a totally free service that is part of their online banking tools.

 This suite of tools is only available if you open a checking or savings account with them.

 6. Money Mart